Have you ever tried to send or receive a firearm but weren’t sure how to do it?

 FFL Transfer Fee

-Your local FFL is likely to charge an FFL Transfer fee.
+Your local FFL (the receiving FFL) is likely to charge an FFL Transfer fee to cover their time and any costs in that state for the NICS background check.

 FFL Transfers fees depend on your local gun dealer.
 Transfer fees for FFLs typically range from $20 to $75.

-You should ALWAYS ask your FFL what their transfer fees are before you pick that FFL for your firearm transfer.
+You should ALWAYS ask your FFL what their transfer fees are before you pick that FFL.

 Shipping Firearms

 Shipping firearms can be tricky.
-It is perfectly legal for individuals to ship firearms through FedEx or UPS and long-guns (no handguns) through USPS.
+It is perfectly legal for individuals to ship any firearms through FedEx or UPS but you can only ship a long gun (no handguns) through the USPS unless you have a federal firearms license.

-However, FedEx and UPS’s rules state that you must have an FFL involved in the transaction (which means they’ll need to see the copy – don’t tape your box up just yet!).
+However, FedEx and UPS rules state that you must have a valid FFL License holder involved in the transaction (which means they’ll need to see the copy – don’t tape your box up just yet!) for a firearm shipment.
 And, it is hit-or-miss on which UPS and FedEx locations know their own rules on whether a firearm can be shipped by an individual.
 Be prepared for some weird looks.

-If you’re an FFL it’s a LOT easier.
+If you’re an FFL (you have your own federal firearm license) it’s a LOT easier.
 You can have a shipping account and it raises a lot less questions.
-Also, as an FFL I walk right into a Post Office (despite the “no guns” signs) to ship firearms (including handguns) because I’m an FFL.
+Also, as an FFL I walk right into a Post Office (despite the “no guns” signs) to ship firearms (including a pistol or revolver) because I’m an FFL.
 If you’re interested in becoming an FFL, we offer a step-by-step course on getting an FFL and another for becoming an SOT.

 An easy way to ship a firearm is to hire a local FFL to do it for you.
+Many local FFLs will do this as a transfer service.
 You transfer the gun to them, they charge a fee, and then they transfer it to the other FFL.

 Try not to include any marks on the outside packaging that indicate that it contains a firearm – a lot of firearm theft happens during shipments.